davidomanovic/particle-simulator/README.md

 </div>

 This project implements Verlet integration to simulate particle physics in C, using GLFW for real-time visualization.
-You can directly run the `verlet_simulator` or other scripts (e.g., `simulate_impulse`, `simulate_potential`) inside `/bin`.
-The goal is to provide simple and visual simulations of particle physics.
-Currently implemented examples include gravity simulation, collision response, impulse dynamics, gas in a box, and particles in a potential field.
-Work on 3D simulations is in progress! 😄
+This is a buildable project via Make which generate a binary executable that can run the different scripts.

 ---